zhangao0086/DKTabPageViewController/README.md

 * Adding support for custom animation to text of the top bar.

 #### Will to do:
+* Adding support for loaded from xib(storyboard).
-* Adding supports for scrollable on the top bar.
+* Adding support for scrollable on the top bar.

 ## How To Get Started